nethesis/icaro/docs/_docs/manager.md

 * phone number
 * username

-Other data (like gender, age...) we can receive from social login are still not exportable,the system will export ONLY data from users that allow marketing usage.
+Some extra data from social logins, like gender and age, are still not exportable.
+Also note that the system will export data only for users who explicitly gave marketing consensus during login.